yifeidesu/grocerylist/README.md

 * Then restart `http://localhost:3000`'s server.
 Now the application is running with local database.

 ## Screenshots and comments
+* Use the input fields to add items to the list.
+* Every item has a title, and optionaly has a note.
+Note is not showing in the list.
+* This page list all items at the right-hand side.
+* Purchased items have lower opacity, looking differently from unpurchased ones.
 ![dashboard](https://user-images.githubusercontent.com/23082500/42802348-aa1c389a-8970-11e8-9080-fb05b9f0df78.png)

+* Click an item in the list to open its detail view.
+* The detail view displays both the item's title and notes.
+* Click the Delete button to delete current item.
+* Click the Delete button will get a confirm dialog.
+* Click the Edit button will navigate user to the edit forms.
+* In detail view, when item is purchased, it will has a label of Item purchased; while when not purchased, it has a label of Item to purchase.

 ![detail](https://user-images.githubusercontent.com/23082500/42802349-aa2dd014-8970-11e8-9b69-d37bfeb796e2.png)

+* Click the Save/Cancel button to save/cancel the edit.
+* Click the Purchased checkbox to toggle item as purchased/unpurchased.
 ![edit](https://user-images.githubusercontent.com/23082500/42802351-aa3b77be-8970-11e8-8101-e593609938ed.png)